orthecreedence/cl-async/tcp-ssl.md

 [connect-tcp-socket](/cl-async/tcp#connect-tcp-socket).

-Note that `init-tcp-ssl-socket` is almost the exact same as [init-tcp-socket](/cl-async/tcp#init-tcp-socket) but it takes an `ssl-ctx` (SSL context) object which is used to create the SSL connection.
+Note that `init-tcp-ssl-socket` is almost the exact same as [init-tcp-socket](/cl-async/tcp#init-tcp-socket) but it takes an `:ssl-ctx` argument which is a generic SSL context used to create the client context.
+If `:ssl-ctx` is not supplied, `cl+ssl::ssl-global-context` is used to create the client context.
+This is generally fine, however you can run into problems using the global context when connecting the SSL socket to an SSL server that already exists in the same process.
+In this case, you can do this:

+{% highlight cl %}
+(init-tcp-ssl-socket ...
+                     :ssl-ctx (cl+ssl::ssl-ctx-new (cl+ssl::ssl-v23-client-method)))
+{% endhighlight %}

 The socket returned by `init-tcp-ssl-socket` can be passed to [connect-tcp-socket](/cl-async/tcp#connect-tcp-socket) if you want to directly connect it.